basit-shabbir/Image-Captioning-Natural-Language-Processing-in-Machine-Learning/README.md

-Introduction
+Image Captioning using Natural Language Processing in Machine Learning Introduction
 Image captioning is the process of generating textual descriptions of images.
 This project aims to implement a machine learning model that can automatically generate captions for images.
 The model will use natural language processing (NLP) techniques to analyze the image and generate a descriptive caption.